(Last revised: July 2024. See changelog at the bottom.)

 • Strong wireheading drive: “I want a higher reward signal in my brain—and I would do anything to get it.”

-In the human case, maybe we can equate a wireheading drive with “the desire to feel good”, i.e. hedonism.[7]
+In the human case, we can (very roughly) equate a wireheading drive with “the desire to feel good”, i.e. hedonism.[7]
 If so, it would suggest that (almost) all humans have a “weak wireheading drive” but not a “strong wireheading drive”.
 We want to feel good, but we generally care at least a little bit about other things too.

 How do we make sense of that?
 Well, think of the previous two sections above.
 For a human to want reward: first, it needs to have a reward concept in its world-model, and second, credit assignment needs to flag that concept as being “good”.
 (I’m using the term “reward concept” in a broad sense that also would also include a “feeling good” concept.[7])